What is a Deferred Pension?

 Did You Know?

-Deferred pension schemes allow you to withdraw money from your accumulated corpus.
+A deferred pension plan lets your retirement corpus grow over time and gives you the flexibility to withdraw money from it later.
 You may either withdraw the full amount or withdraw some portion of it whenever you want.
 Here are a few more advantages of deferred pension plans:

-2. Delayed Pay Out: You can delay the pay-outs; therefore, your pension income will start flowing in each month only when you want them to start.
-You can even opt to take a lump sum payment at the end of the accumulation phase.
+• Delayed Pay Out: You can delay the pay-outs; therefore, your pension income will start flowing in each month only when you want it to start.
+You can even opt to take a lump-sum payment at the end of the accumulation phase.

-3. Adding Funds: Before the pension payments start you must invest to build a corpus.
-This period, called the accumulation phase, is in the earning years when you invest regularly.
+• Adding Funds: Before the pension payments start, you must invest to build a corpus.
+This period is called the accumulation phase.
 You may also buy a pension plan by investing a lump sum amount.
-Let us say, you get a huge kitty from your PPF or PF at the time of retirement.
-You can choose to invest this in a pension plan and start immediate payouts.
+Let us say you receive an amount from your PPF or PF at the time of retirement.
+You can choose to invest in a pension plan and start immediate payouts.

 Conclusion